 All students enrolled in the course will be required to submit their AP 2-D Art and Design portfolio in May to the College Board.
-AP Exams include a mandatory fee charged by the College Board which must be paid by in advance prior to taking the exam.
+AP Exams include a mandatory fee charged by the College Board which must be paid prior to taking the exam.

-Grades: 11, 12 Prerequisites: Honors Studio Art (848) and permission of the art instructor based upon evaluation of a portfolio.
+Prerequisites: Honors Studio Art (848) and permission of the art instructor based upon evaluation of a portfolio.